29 September 2010

 Powers novel, released back in 1987, is sort of homage to Disneyland’s Pirates of the Carribean ride.
 The author grew up in Anaheim and spent his time at the theme park.
 But while its inspired by it, the novel becomes complex and at times, weighed down in too much ennui.

 I remember when this novel was originally published, but I sort of passed it over.
-It was out of print for a number of years and since now published by small publisher Babbage Press, this novel is being loosely adapted in Pirates of the Carribean 4, which will be released in the summer of 2011.
+It was out of print for a number of years and be re-released by the small publisher Babbage Press, this novel is being loosely adapted in Pirates of the Carribean 4, which will be released in the summer of 2011.
 To be honest, that was the reason I finally ordered the book.
 I wanted to see what the book was about and how much Disney will change the premise to fit its franchise, I mean its full of voodoo, zombies, blood, gore, and bazaar fantasies on the part of one of the bad guys.
 So expect a lot of toning down of this stuff.
 Also, Disney is adding new characters to the film that will not appear in the book.

 As a whole, I liked the book, but will admit it was a bit laborious to get through.
 Powers writing is strong and he writes, at times, in great detail.
 Some of which is rather pointless and difficult.